Arrested Development: Tambor's misconduct

 In an interview with The Hollywood Reporter in May 2018, Tambor apologized for actions that led to sexual misconduct accusations against him by co-workers on the TV show Transparent, and mentioned one "blowup" he had with co-star Jessica Walter during production of Arrested Development.
 Walter was asked about the incident during a cast interview with The New York Times.
 She became emotional, stating that "in almost 60 years of working, I've never had anybody yell at me like that on a set and it's hard to deal with, but I'm over it now ...
 [Tambor] never crossed the line on our show, with any, you know, sexual whatever.
 Verbally, yes, he harassed me, but he did apologize.
 I have to let it go."

 Bateman stated that "in the entertainment industry it is incredibly common to have people who are, in quotes, 'difficult' ... [acting] is a weird thing, and it is a breeding ground for atypical behavior and certain people have certain processes."
-Hale said that "we all have bad moments", while Cross suggested that Tambor's outbursts were a "cumulative effect".
-The Daily Beast criticized Cross's comment as suggesting that Walter had "asked for it".
+Tony Hale said that "we all have bad moments", while David Cross suggested that Tambor's outbursts were a "cumulative effect."
+The Daily Beast criticized Cross's comment as suggesting that Walter had "asked for it."
 Shawkat came to Walter's defense, saying that being difficult "doesn't mean it's acceptable" to treat someone badly.
 After outlets criticized the men's statements, Hale, Bateman, and Cross issued apologies to Walter.
 Netflix cancelled the show's UK press tour.
 Cera, who was not part of the group interview, stated that "obviously I have to give a lot of consideration to whether I take jobs with anyone and think about how it affects people".